clizzzie/pythonPractice/readme.md

-## convertGGFtext2plottingtext:
-jupyter notebook used to convert GGF100k coefficients to a text that is readable by python or matlab

 Eventually want to create a function that takes in the line length of a block of year data as an argument and outputs a plottable text file in matrix format

+## convertGGFtext2plottingtext notebook:
+This is the original notebook used to create the function that converted GGF100k block format to a plotting format text, which is readable by python. <br>

 ## Text file format:
 Block format starting with the year and following coefficient in correct order